Ideas-on-Stage/ideasonstage.com/content/training-workshops/business-presentation-revolution.md

 +++
 draft		= false
-title		= "The Business Presentation Revolution" description = "Thanks to our signature training course, your team's presentations will never be the same again." weight		= 1 categories	= [ "Training & Workshops" ]
+title		= "The Business Presentation Revolution Training" description = "Thanks to our signature training course, your team's presentations will never be the same again." weight		= 1 categories	= [ "Training & Workshops" ]